bloominstituteoftechnology/node-api-challenge/README.md

 - `id`: number, no need to provide it when creating posts, the database will automatically generate it.
 - `project_id`: number, required, must be the id of an existing project.
 - `description`: string, up to 128 characters long, required.
 - `notes`: string, no size limit, not required.
-Used to record additional notes ore requirements to complete the action.
+Used to record additional notes or requirements to complete the action.
 - `completed`: boolean to indicate if the action has been completed, not required

 We have provided test data for all the resources.

-Now that we have a way to add, update, remove and retrieve data from the provided database, it is time to work on the API.
+Now that we have a way to add, update, remove and retrieve data from the provided database, it's time to work on the API.

 ### Design and Build Endpoints